Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Don't Forget your Language

 \section{Don't Forget your Language}

-As we have determined using neighborhood analysis that the heart of the problem is the corruption of representations, specifically the alignment of spurious tokens and genuine tokens in the language model during fine-tuning, we propose a family of regularization techniques, NFL for restricting changes in either parameters or outputs of a language model.
-Our core idea is to protect our model from spurious correlations with off-the-shelf pretrained language models which are not exposed to spurious correlations to protect the model from spurious correlations.
+As we have determined using neighborhood analysis that the heart of the problem is the misalignment of spurious tokens and genuine tokens in the LM, we propose NFL, a family of regularization techniques by which to restrict changes in either the parameters or outputs of an LM.
+Our core idea is to use off-the-shelf PLMs which are not exposed to spurious correlations to protect the model from spurious correlations.
 Below we list NFL variations: \begin{itemize}[topsep=3pt, itemsep=0pt, leftmargin=12pt] \item NFL-F (\textbf{F}rozen).
-A simple baseline method is setting the weights of the language model to be frozen and using the language model as a fixed feature extractor, can be viewed as the simplest form of NFL. \item NFL-CO (\textbf{C}onstrained \textbf{O}utputs).
-A straightforward idea is to minimize the cosine distance in the representation of each token produced by the language model and that of the initial language model.
-So we have the regularization term
+Linear probing, i.e., freezing the LM weights and using the LM as a fixed feature extractor, can be viewed as the simplest form of NFL. \item NFL-CO (\textbf{C}onstrained \textbf{O}utputs).
+A straightforward idea is to minimize the cosine distance between the representation of each token produced by the LM and that of the initial LM.
+We thus have the regularization term

-NFL-CP (\textbf{C}onstrained \textbf{P}arameters).
-Another strategy to restrict the language model is to penalize changes in the parameters of the language model.
-This leads us to the regularization term
+\item NFL-CP (\textbf{C}onstrained \textbf{P}arameters).
+Another strategy to restrict the LM is to penalize changes in the LM parameters using regularization term

 \item NFL-PT (\textbf{P}rompt-\textbf{T}uning).
 Prompt-tuning introduces trainable continuous prompts while freezing the PLM parameters.
 Therefore, it partially regularizes the output embeddings.
 In this work, we consider the implementation of Prompt-Tuning v2~\cite{liu-etal-2022-p}. \end{itemize} The main takeaway is that any sensible restriction on the LM to preserve each token's semantics is helpful in learning a robust model.
 Figure~\ref{fig:nfl} summarizes NFL techniques and compares them with ordinary fine-tuning side-by-side.
 The weights of the regularization terms in NFL-CO and NFL-CP are discussed in Appendix~\ref{sec:reg-scale}.